 Nine out of ten parents argue with their kids about screen time.
 Half say these fights happen at least weekly.
-According to a 2025 StudyFinds report, screen time has officially surpassed chores as America's number one family argument.
+If you are looking for screen time without battles, you are not alone — according to a 2025 StudyFinds report, screen time has officially surpassed chores as America's number one family argument.

-If that sounds like your house, you are not alone.
-And here is the important part: the fact that you keep fighting about it does not mean you are doing something wrong as a parent.
+If that sounds like your house, the fact that you keep fighting about it does not mean you are doing something wrong as a parent.
 It means the system you are using is wrong.
+Parents who manage screen time without arguments share one thing in common: they replaced willpower-based enforcement with a structure their kids bought into.

 Most families rely on one of two approaches: strict limits that trigger arguments every time the clock runs out, or vague rules that nobody follows.
-Both lead to the same place — frustration, guilt, and another evening ruined by a screen time battle.
+When kids argue about screen time, both approaches lead to the same place — frustration, guilt, and another evening ruined.

 This article offers a different path.
-Seven strategies that replace daily conflict with a structure your kids actually buy into.
+Ten strategies to end screen time battles and replace daily conflict with a system your kids actually follow.
 Not because the strategies are softer or more lenient, but because they give children something to work toward instead of something to fight against.

 Why Screen Time Fights Keep Happening